Field hockey and girls’ volleyball win SPC

 “There were tears, long hugs, and a rather exhausting rendition of the Alma Mater,” she said.
 “I don’t think I will ever be able to forget [the team] even if I tried.”

-Bailey is a sophomore, and this is her first year on The Review.
-She enjoys photography and dance.
+Bailey is a junior, and this is her second year on The Review.

 Girls’ volleyball defeated the Episcopal Knights at the Episcopal School of Dallas to win the SPC championship title for the first time in eight years.
 The Mavericks won the first two sets, lost the third, and then won the fourth 25-17.